 For any college faculty position, job interviews not only involve fielding questions about teaching experience from various stakeholders, but also commonly include teaching demonstrations that range from a short audition to guest teaching in actual courses.
 For faculty positions that also involve research, questions about research and a research talk are expected.
 This workshop will cover the nature of the academic interview process and how to prepare for the interview.
 Participants will be given the opportunity to practice answering actual interview questions.

 Getting feedback is important for any job application.
-Have your application materials, ePortfolio, and professional social media (LinkedIn, etc.) reviewed individually or in small groups by the series’ workshop facilitators, Think Tank Writing Center staff, and others from across campus.
+Have your application materials, ePortfolio, and professional social media (LinkedIn, etc.) reviewed by the series’ workshop facilitators and campus colleagues.
 Open to attendees of the series.

 Questions: Email us at email@example.com